Past Academic year: bottom page

-Welcome to the 2009/2010 edition of this course.
-It is one of the courses characterizing the "Systems and Networks" curricula, and I have to say that it is (obviously) much more oriented to networks and networked systems rather than to systems in isolation.
+Welcome to the 2012/2013 edition of this course.
+It is one of the core courses characterizing the "Internet Technolgy" area, but also in general the "Systems and Networks" curricula, and it is fundamental to undestand, e.g., how embedded systems interact with the rest of the world.

 I will teach most of the classes, but we will have the opportunity to have some in-depth seminars by other researchers.

 Please, refer to ESSE3 for the formalities and the official program.

 Our program this year will conduct us from IP routing and Multicast to TCP congestion problems up to some fundamental multimedia protocols in the internet like SIP (and some H.323), to NATting techniques, and P2P IPTV systems.

 We do not have, as usual, a single official textbook.
 The reason is that finding 'advanced' topics in textbooks is not easy, if at all possible.